 5. Follow up on issues.

-When your customers have a poor experience, make sure you take time to follow up and ensure they are satisfied with the solution.
+When your customers have a poor experience, for example a long wait time, make sure you take time to follow up and ensure they are satisfied with the solution.
 Offering that additional care shows the customer that you want to make sure that they are happy with the resolution.
 If they aren’t, it gives your staff a second chance to make it right.

 6. Engage customers first.

 Don’t wait for a customer to ask a question.
 Making the first move takes the burden off the customer.
-The employee making contact with the customer is great because then customers who may have hesitated to ask for help get the opportunity to speak up.
+Having employee make first contact with the customer is great because then customers who may have hesitated to ask for help get the opportunity to speak up.

 7. Celebrate great service.